-Graphically visualizes workloads that form logical groups (based on labels attached to workloads) and provides an understanding of the traffic flows between workloads.
+The Map graphically visualizes workloads that form logical groups (based on labels attached to workloads) and provides an understanding of the traffic flows between workloads.
 You select groups in the Map view to view details about that group and develop policy for the workloads in the group.